Home » Events » Melbourne to Warrnambool Classic

 As the name suggests, the race starts at Avalon Airport and ends at Warrnambool.
 The route used for the cycling race has been consistent over the years.
 Still, amendments to be made annually will require participants to familiarise themselves with the terrain and for spectators to know the best viewing points.

-The route takes riders south-west through to Colac, onto the coast at Post Campbell and finally heading towards the finish on Raglan Parade in Warrnambool.
+The route takes riders south-west through Colac, onto the coast at Post Campbell, and finally towards the finish on Raglan Parade in Warrnambool.

-A challenging course that features 1,743m of climbing along the 267km route will make for exciting racing.
+A challenging course with 1,743m of climbing along the 267km route will make for exciting racing.
 The race’s most decisive point is often once the pelotons hit the coast.

-This final 80-kilometre stretch is where the fatigue starts to mount, the rolling hills often exposed to the wind creates for exciting racing where a range of scenarios that can play out on the run in to Warrnambool.
+This final 80-kilometre stretch is where the fatigue starts to mount.
+The rolling hills, often exposed to the wind, create exciting racing, and a range of scenarios can play out on the run into Warrnambool.

 Since 2022, the Lochard Warrnambool Women’s Classic has been run as a separate event on Sunday, offering the challenge of racing against the top teams in the National Road Series for elite female riders.